 Archive Binge: To be expected of a Long Runner.
 At the time of writing, there's 17 seasons and 150+ episodes roughly an hour each, save for the first season.
 Have fun.
 To be fair, the premise of the show has changed little through the years, but following the Assistant Directors that are in or off the team is rather impossible for a newcomer without the aid of an episode guide.

 Best Level Ever: While playing Battle Toads, Arino finds Turbo Tunnel very enjoyable, to the point that having to play it again is the bright side of running out of continues and even bemoans having to warp past it and similar race levels when time is running short.
 He goes so far as to (somewhat facetiously) declare it the top game of 2011, despite being released nearly 20 years earlier.
+It helps that its Japanese incarnation is a lot less frustrating than the one in US and Europeans versions of the game.

 Ensemble Darkhorse: Cameraman Abe, mostly because he's by far the most imposing crewmember, used to be a Japanese Delinquent when he was younger, is a motorcycle hobbyist and knows a lot about them, is a good artist and a great chef to boot.